daniel-wrench/snap-research-template/doc/workshop_guide.md

 #### Task list

+1. *Who's been to a SNAP event before?* What is SNAP?
 1. *What does reproducible research mean to you?*
 2. *Is version control only important when working in a team?*
 2. *3 elements we will be covering today*